mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

         2. Simulate a malicious attack to assess the application's resilience.
 Approach: Use an automated tool to simulate an attack.
    - **Tools/Techniques**: SQLMap, OWASP ZAP.

-### Use Case: Edit User Roles

-1. **Unit Tests:**
-    - **Test Cases**:
-        1. Verify that the user's roles are updated correctly.
-        2. Ensure the user always has at least one role.
-        3. Ensure the user cannot have duplicated roles.
-    - **Tools/Techniques**: Mocking frameworks for database interactions, assertion libraries for result validation.

-2. **Functional Tests:**
-    - **Test Cases**:
-        1. Validate that it is possible to select any combination of user roles.
-        2. Ensure the requesting user is authenticated as an administrator.
-        3. Ensure the requesting user is currently active.
-    - **Tools/Techniques**: Test automation frameworks, API testing tools.

-3. **End-to-End (E2E) Tests:**
-    - **Test Cases**:
-        1. Simulate the end-to-end flow of editing a user's roles, including navigating to the user search page, selecting a user and changing its roles.
-    - **Tools/Techniques**: Automatic browser testing frameworks.

-4. **Penetration Tests:**
-    - **Test Cases**:
-        1. Simulate a malicious attack to assess the application's resilience.
-Approach: Use an automated tool to simulate an attack.
-    - **Tools/Techniques**: OWASP ZAP.

 ### ASVS Compliance